 The Federal Direct Loan is a low-interest loan with eligibility based on financial information as reported on the FAFSA each year.
-The student must be accepted into a degree program and enrolled at least half time (6 credit hours per semester).
-There are two components to the Federal Direct Loan Program - subsidized and unsubsidized.
+The student must be accepted into a degree or aid-eligible certificate program and enrolled at least half time (six credit hours per semester undergraduate, four and one half hours per semester graduate).
+There are two components to the Federal Direct Loan Program-subsidized and unsubsidized.
 The terms and conditions of loans made under the unsubsidized Federal Direct Loan are identical to a subsidized Federal Direct Loan except the student is responsible for paying the interest or electing to capitalize the interest onto the loan for repayment after he or she graduates or is enrolled less than half time.
 The maximum a student can borrow per year as an undergraduate is \$3,500 as a freshman; \$4,500 as a sophomore; and \$5,500 as a third-, fourth- or fifth-year student; or \$8,500 at the graduate level.
 An additional \$2,000 is available to undergraduate students in the form of an unsubsidized loan.
-For the current interest rates, go to www.butler.edu/financial-aid.
+For current interest rates, go to www.butler.edu/financial-aid.